Sustainability

 Transport and travel

 Travel must always be considered on the basis of benefit against environmental impact, and more environmentally friendly alternatives must be evaluated.
-Bactiguard transports products and input goods using various means of transportation, and always strives to optimize logistics to reduce negative environmental impact.
+Bactiguard transports products and input goods using various means of transportation and always strives to optimize logistics to reduce negative environmental impact.

 Carbon Footprint

 Bactiguard emits carbon dioxide and other gases that contribute to the greenhouse effect, this through our own corporate activities and facilities as well as those tied to our value chain.
-To improve the accuracy of the measurement of our carbon footprint, we have during 2024 used a climate calculator from a different service provider than in previous years.
-Emissions from 2023 have therefore been adjusted.

 Under the Greenhouse Gas Protocol (GHGP), a company’s GHG emissions are divided into three dimensions: